 Many leading organisations are already working with us to improve access to sport.
 For an overview of the work we are doing at International level in 2020 see Colour Blind Awareness in Sport 2020.
 For example, we are a Football and Social Responsibility Partner of UEFA, we work closely with the English FA and created for them the first Guidance document for football.
 La Liga (Portugal), the Swedish FA (Svenska Fotbollförbundet; SvFF) and the Federation of the European Sporting Goods Industry (FESI), have already taken up the baton, including, in some cases, adding measures to help colour blind people into their social inclusion programmes.
 See: Marketing, PR & Media.

 At the same time, leading figures in sport are starting to speak out about discrimination in sport for those with colour blindness.
 In March 2017, The Times newspaper reported Yorkshire cricket captain Gary Ballance stating that he potentially couldn’t play in the day-night game against Surrey in the County Championship because of the decision to use a pink ball which he finds particularly difficult to see.
 While a pink ball apparently improves visibility for players with normal vision under floodlights, it’s the reverse for colour blind players.
 Retired Australian cricketer Chris Rogers has also regularly spoken of his difficulty seeing the pink ball when playing in night games in Australia, however cricketing authorities appear to be continuing to insist on its use, unlike the English FA which was keen to address problems caused by their own ‘pink’ FA cup ball used in the 2014/15 season.

 Often a lack of awareness about CVD is the cause of this unwitting discrimination, in sport as in other walks of life, but that does not make it acceptable.
-Here at Colour Blind Awareness, we are spreading the word in the sporting world, working together with leading sports bodies and clubs, with football very much in the vanguard (UEFA, the UK, Swedish and Portuguese FAs, Tottenham Hotspur FC), frequently presenting at key events and advising organisations across Europe.
+Here at Colour Blind Awareness, we are spreading the word in the sporting world, working together with leading sports bodies and clubs, with football very much in the vanguard (UEFA, the English and Swedish FAs, the Portuguese Liga, Tottenham Hotspur FC), frequently presenting at key events and advising organisations across Europe.